Zaijian Jaranilla: 2008–present: ABS-CBN as primary media company allegiance

 In 2012, Jaranilla took on the lead role in the melodrama series Lorenzo's Time, alongside Carmina Villarroel.
 He portrayed the titular character, a boy with progeria.
 Members of the production staff described Jaranilla as a "boy wonder" and referred to him as a natural and a "born actor" on set.

 In 2013, he starred in the TV series Juan dela Cruz as Tonton.
 His character Tonton was a juvenile and young aswang.
 Jaranilla also portrayed the role of Brian in the Maalaala Mo Kaya episode, Alitaptap.

-On March 2014, Jaranilla also appeared in the TV series Ikaw Lamang as Young Samuel Severino, the younger version of Coco Martin’s character, marking a brief reunion with Martin after their time together in Juan dela Cruz.
+In March 2014, Jaranilla also appeared in the TV series Ikaw Lamang as Young Samuel Severino, the younger version of Coco Martin's character, marking a brief reunion with Martin after their time together in Juan dela Cruz.